lucidmachine/puppet-dotcms/README.markdown

 The path to the main configuration plugin of the dotCMS release under management.
 This directory is expected to be a subdirectory of [plugins_path](#plugins_path).
 Default is "$::dotcms::params::plugins_path/com.dotcms.config" (e.g. "/opt/dotcms/dotcms_3.7.1/plugins/com.dotcms.config").

 ##### `tomcat_path`
+The pat to the bundled Tomcat distribution's directory in the dotCMS release under management.
+This directory is expected to be a subdirectory of [server_path](#server_path).
+Default is "$::dotcms::params::server_path/tomcat-8.0.18" (e.g. "/opt/dotcms/dotcms_3.7.1/dotserver/tomcat-8.0.18").

 ##### `application_path`
 ##### `assets_target`
 ##### `assets_link`